James Weldon Johnson

 Born in 1871 in Jacksonville, Florida, James Weldon Johnson was

-encouraged to study English literature and the European musical tradition.
+encouraged by his mother to study English literature and the European musical tradition.
 He

-attended Atlanta University with the intention that the education he received
+attended Atlanta University, with the hope that the education he received

-there would be used to further the interests of the black people.
+there could be used to further the interests of African Americans.
 After

 In 1900, he wrote the song "Lift Ev'ry Voice and Sing" on the

-occasion of Lincoln's birthday; the song which became immensely popular in the
+occasion of Lincoln's birthday; the song was immensely popular in the

-Johnson moved to New York in 1901 to collaborate with his brother Rosamond, a
+Johnson moved to New York in 1901 to work with his brother Rosamond, a

-composer, and attained some success as a songwriter for Broadway, but decided
+composer; after attaining some success as a songwriter for Broadway, he decided in 1906

-to take a job as U.S. Consul to Venezuela in 1906.
+to take a job as a U.S. Consul to Venezuela.
 While employed by the

 Magazine and The Independent.

 life of material comfort in the white world.
-The novel explores the issue of
+The book explores the issue of

-racial identity in the twentieth century, a common theme in the writing of the
+racial identity in the twentieth century, a common theme for the writers of the

-He had a talent for persuading people of differing ideological agendas to
+With his talent for persuading people of differing ideologies to

-work together for a common goal, and in 1920 he became the national organizer
+work together for a common goal, Johnson became the national organizer

-for the National Association for the Advancement of Colored People (NAACP).
+for the National Association for the Advancement of Colored People (NAACP) in 1920.
 He

-edited The Book of American Negro Poetry (1922), a major contribution to
+edited The Book of American Negro Poetry (Harcourt, 1922), a major contribution to

 the history of African-American literature.
 His book of poetry God's

-Trombones (1927) was influenced by his impressions of the rural South,
+Trombones (Viking, 1927) was influenced by his impressions of the rural South,

 drawn from a trip he took to Georgia while a freshman in college.
 It was this